Monday, July 1, 2024

 Time of death: October 2, 1970, 3:23 PM

-Last known occupation: County medical examiner/coroner
+Last known occupation: County medical examiner/coroner.
+No intentions to stop.

 Cause of death: Very advanced age (102 yrs.)